Thank you for your interest in volunteering for the County of Marin with the Marin Medical Reserve Corps (MMRC) volunteer program.

-VOLUNTEER REGISTRATION INSTRUCTIONS
+MEDICAL VOLUNTEER REGISTRATION INSTRUCTIONS

-- Click “Register Now” tab at the top of the page
+- Click “Register Now” tab at the top of the page on the left

-- Select "Add organizations" then “County Organizations”
+- Select "+ Add organizations"

 MEDICAL VOLUNTEER PROGRAM SUMMARY

 Marin County has two medical volunteer (unpaid) teams: 1) the Marin County "Surge" Unit and 2) the Marin Medical Reserve Corps.

 Registration in the DHV system does not guarantee a volunteer placement or deployment.
 Volunteers are not to self-deploy and must be scheduled and confirmed through a representative from the County of Marin.
 Steps to deploy: